 A BBC article that cites the study quotes Trent Petrie, professor of psychology at the University of North Texas, who says:

 “With a focus on appearance and social comparisons, individuals can become overly sensitized to how they look and appear to others and ultimately begin to believe that they fall short of what is expected of them in terms of appearance and attractiveness.”

 “We would expect them to report higher levels of distress, such as sadness and depression, and feel more pressures to be attractive and thin.”

 In a survey ran by humanetech among 200000 iPhone users, Tinder occupies 9th place in the most unhappy apps section.
 It reported that 56% of users were unhappy.

 Tinder provides great value.
 But, one should learn to use it wisely.

 Tinder users should take a step back from marketing themselves too much.
-They should try to exhibit their true personality which might lead them to having a good experience when they meet their match in person.
+They should try to exhibit their true personality which might lead them to have a good experience when they meet their match in person.

-But, the experience one gets out using an online dating app is very valuable.
+But, the experience one gets out of using an online dating app is very valuable.
 It teaches a great deal about marketing.

-This will put lives of marketers like me at risk.
+This will put the lives of marketers like me at risk.
 I hardly had any success when I used the app back in 2017.
 Maybe I am a marketer who doesn’t oversell.